Equations

 - One or more equations did not get rendered due to their size.

-traverses into all arguments.
-Synonym for congr
+args traverses into all arguments.
+Synonym for congr.

 Equations